elifesciences/proofreader-python/README.md

 Configuration
 -------------

-`proofreader` contains a default configuration files for both [pylint](https://github.com/PyCQA/pylint) and [flake8](https://github.com/PyCQA/flake8) these can be found in `proofreader.config` these can be overridden by providing your own configuarion files in the root directory you run the `proofreader` module from.
+`proofreader` contains a default configuration files for both [pylint](https://github.com/PyCQA/pylint) and [flake8](https://github.com/PyCQA/flake8) these can be found in `proofreader.config` these can be overridden by providing your own configuration files in the root directory you run the `proofreader` module from.

 Testing
 =======